-It’s normal to want to pick the shiniest tool in the shed, so it is no surprise that employees prefer new items over reconditioned items.
+Everyone wants the newest item, so it is no surprise that employees prefer new items over reconditioned items.
 Using reconditioned, reground or re-sharpened items can result in significant savings when compared to the cost of new tools.
-New tools can easily cost $80-$100, whereas equivalent regrinds are typically only $20-$25 per tool.
+New tools can easily cost five times more than an equivalent reground or reconditioned item.

-Reconditioned items can include gauges that require recalibration on a specific date, blades that need sharpening after a set number of uses, masks that need cleaning and recertification for safety every month, or any other item that needs cleaning or repair performed in a given time period.
+Reconditioned items can include cutting tools, blades that need sharpening after a set number of uses, masks that need cleaning and recertification for safety every month, or gloves that need cleaning or any item that need periodic repair or maintenance.

 Industrial vending machines uses a unique system that:

 - Issues regrinds and reconditioned items first, before allowing access to new items.